VIDA-NYU/openclean-core/docs/source/clean.rst

     * Metaphone

 * Fuzzy Matching
-    Implementation of fuzzy string matching using n-gram overlaps and levenshtein or cosine distance.
+    Implementation of fuzzy string matching using n-gram overlaps and Levenshtein or cosine distance.

-StringMatcher objects ingest a vocabulary, and a matching algorithm that is used to identify dataset values that are misspelled.
+StringMatcher objects ingest a vocabulary and a matching algorithm that is used to identify dataset values that are misspelled.
 These can optionally be stored into an openclean mapping to be reused later with other datasets as translation tables.

 .. jupyter-execute::